hasebems/Loopian_Rust/doc/manual_en.md

 ### Pitch Specification Methods
 - Pitches are expressed in movable-do notation
-    - Adding i raises by a semitone
+    - Adding i raises by a semitone (e.g. di)
-    - Adding a lowers by a semitone
+    - Adding a lowers by a semitone (e.g. da)

 |Scale Degree|Do|Re|Mi|Fa|So|La|Ti|
 |-|-|-|-|-|-|-|-|